deaned01/SubdivHabitatDiversity/README.md

 There's also bd.fn() for Sorensen dissimilarity.

 ### Comparing observed and predicted
+We used both models in validation and the samples and fitted values we obtained are in the .RData objects 'validationSamples_NB' and 'validationSamples_FNB' for the negative and finite negative models respectively.

 1. negative binomial
-For comparison with empirical data I’ve included some collated samples from the BCI 2005 census data.
+To illustrate comparison with empirical data I’ve included some collated samples from the BCI 2005 census data.

 The object ‘calstats’ contains values calculated from 100 repeat samples of 20 randomly positioned 20 x 20 m quadrats.
 ```